chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 For each `str` key, `obsm` stores a `numpy.ndarray` of shape `(n_obs, m)`, where `n_obs` is the number of rows in `X` and `m >= 1`.

 To display a dataset in cellxgene Explorer, Curators MUST annotate **one or more** two-dimensional (`m >= 2`) embeddings (e.g. tSNE, UMAP, PCA, spatial coordinates) in `obsm`.
 The key for the embedding MUST be prefixed with `X_`.
-The text that follows this prefix is presented to users in the cellxgene Explorer *Embedding Choice* selector.
+The text that follows this prefix is presented to users in cellxgene Explorer *Embedding Choice* selector.

 To illustrate, the [Krasnow Lab Human Lung Cell Atlas, 10X dataset](https://cellxgene.cziscience.com/e/krasnow_lab_human_lung_cell_atlas_10x-1-remixed.cxg/) in the [A molecular cell atlas of the human lung from single cell RNA sequencing collection](https://cellxgene.cziscience.com/collections/5d445965-6f1a-4b68-ba3a-b8f765155d3a) defines two embeddings in `obsm`: